hmallajosyula/JFK-Departure-Delays-Analysis/README.md

 # JFK-Departure-Delays-Analysis
-Air Carrier Delay Analysis Out of JFK Airport
+This repo analyzes Air Carrier Delays Out of JFK Airport and a predictive model is developed to account for weather related delays.